LSSTDESC/tom_desc/README.md

 See (TODO: ref to tom client doc) for more information on using `TomClient`.

-### <a name="elasticc2hotsne"></a>Finding hot SNe
+### <a name="elasticc2hotsne"></a>Finding hot transients

-Currently hot SNe can be found at the URL `elasticc2/gethotsne`.
+Currently hot transients can be found at the URL `elasticc2/gethottransients`.
 POST to this URL, with the post body a json-encoded dict.
 You can specifiy one of two keys in this dict:
-* `detected_since_mjd: float` — will return all SNe detected since the indicated mjd
+* `detected_since_mjd: float` — will return all SNe detected since the indicated mjd. ("Detected" means a LSST alert was sent out, and at least one broker has returned a classification.)
-* `detected_in_last_days: int` — will return all SNe detected between this many days before now and now.
+* `detected_in_last_days: float` — will return all SNe detected between this many days before now and now.
 The TOM will search what it knows about forced photometry, considering any point with S/N>5 as a detection.
+* `mjd_now: float` — The mjd of right now.
+Usually you don't want to specify this, and the server will automatically determine the current MJD.
+This is here so it can be used with simulations, where "right now" in the simulation may not be the real right now.
+You will not get back any detections or forced photometry with an MJD newer than this value.

 Example:
 ```
-   res = tom.post( 'elasticc2/gethotsne', json={ 'detected_since_mjd': 60380 } )
+   res = tom.post( 'elasticc2/gethottransients', json={ 'detected_since_mjd': 60380 } )
    assert res.status_code == 200
    assert res.json()['status'] == ok
    sne = res.json()['sne']